makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 #### 'application-less' config files

 In order to be able to have the configuration files that don't relate directly to an applications (e.g. `.fonts`) in the same repository as all your others, but not use them as package names when looking for applications, you can tell `frecklecute` to omit a folder.
-To do that, all you need to do is create an (empty) marker file called `.no_install.freckle` in the folder you don't want to be used as application name.
+To do that, all you need to do is create an (empty) marker file called `.no_stow.freckle` in the folder you don't want to be used as application name.
 Like I did for my `dotfiles/x/minimal/xkb` folder which contains keyboard layouts:

 ```
  $ tree -a xkb